theshashankpal/AOS-ASSIGNMENT-2/README.txt

     After simulation , updates the result into the shared memory.
     And exit.

-- After everyone has exited and closed their file descriptors for shared memory , scheduler.c will unlink the shared memory.
+- After printing of final table , scheduler.c will unlink the shared memory.
     And exit.
 -----------------------------------------------------------------------------------------------------------------------